Black Sabbath: The Dio Years

-Black Sabbath: The Dio Years is a 2007 compilation CD of material recorded by Black Sabbath during vocalist Ronnie James Dio's tenure in the band.
+Black Sabbath: The Dio Years is a 2007 compilation CD of material recorded by the English heavy metal band Black Sabbath during vocalist Ronnie James Dio's tenure in the band.
 The CD contains remastered tracks taken from the studio albums Heaven and Hell (1980), Mob Rules (1981), and Dehumanizer (1992), as well as a live version of the song "Children of the Sea" taken from the live album Live Evil (1982).
 It also contains three songs that were recorded in 2007: "The Devil Cried", "Shadow of the Wind", and "Ear in the Wall".